OUR PROGRAMS

 Individual and family counselling sessions are available

-The YFSS program provides support, short and longer term counselling and outreach services to youth (12-19) and parents/caregivers.
+The YFSS program provides support, short and longer term counselling and outreach services to youth (12-19) and parents and/or caregivers.

 The objective is to provide the necessary interventions required to support the safety, well-being and reunification of youth and their families by increasing the family’s capacity to deal with the issues that have caused family challenges.